rclone/rclone/docs/content/overview.md

 mistake or an unsupported feature.

 ⁹ QingStor does not support SetModTime for objects bigger than 5 GiB.

+¹⁰ FTP supports modtimes for the major FTP servers, and also others if they advertised required protocol extensions.
+See [this](/ftp/#modified-time) for more details.

 ### Hash ###